Edited by: Keri Stooksbury

 Check out the park’s webcam for a view of the gorge from Canyon Rim Visitor Center!

-Less than 3 hours from Seattle, this 500,000-acre park in Washington is home to more than 300 glaciers and countless waterfalls.
+North Cascades National Park is a 500,000-acre park in Washington (less than 3 hours from Seattle) and is home to more than 300 glaciers and countless waterfalls.

 Visitors can “hear the Cascades calling” through forested valleys and numerous waterways.